mattbowen/akka-web-template/README.md

 Usage
 -----

-1. Make sure you have sbt installed and in your parth.
+1. Make sure you have sbt installed and in your path.
 If not, see http://code.google.com/p/simple-build-tool/wiki/Setup
 2. cd akka-web-template
 3. sbt (which will bring you to an sbt prompt)
 4. update